 Retrieving the mechanical key

-For a Hyundai and Kia, press and hold the release button at the key ring end of the remote control or ‘clicker’ and pull the key ring to remove mechanical key.
+For a Hyundai, Genesis and Kia, press and hold the release button at the key ring end of the remote control or ‘clicker’ and pull the key ring to remove mechanical key.
 Use the key to unlock the driver’s door.

 A newer version looks very similar and operates in the same way.
 Press and hold the release button which is on the back and near the top of the remote control and pull the key ring to remove the mechanical key.